corestario/tendermint/CORESTAR_ICF_DEMO.md

 ##### Scenario No. 4: Off-Chain fails, Successful On-Chain

 If Off-Chain DKG fails for some reason, Arcade switches to  On-Chain DKG.
-To get an Off-Chain round to fail, we can restart a node during a round:
+To get an Off-Chain round to fail, we can restart a node during a round (inside the randapp repo):

 ```
 rm -rf ./build
-make build-docker-localnode
+make build-docker-rdnode
 make build-linux
 make localnet-stop
-make localnet-start --dkg_num_blocks=50
+make localnet-start

 # Wait for DKG to start...